Stopping to lean against the rust orange railings, we feel the vibrations of hundreds of cars thundering by.

 The sharp wind blows strong at this height, and the fog, like a living beast, rolls and claws its way across the dry hilltops opposite.
 Far below, seemingly tiny sailboats skim across the choppy water.

 Too chilled to linger more, we hop back on our bikes.

 And suddenly, as we roll down into the quaint seaside town of Sausalito, we enter a different microclimate!

-Biking the Golden Gate Bridge
+Bicycling the Golden Gate Bridge

 Looking up from the bicycle lane at the 746-foot high twin towers anchoring the massive single suspension span, you can’t help but be awed at this amazing engineering feat.

 San Francisco highlights

 If you think you’ve “done” San Francisco, think again.
-There are many layers to peel.

 On this getaway, we want to indulge in the city’s food and wine.

 It’s hailed as one of the best food cities in the world.

 But staying somewhat active is important to us too.
 And we want to experience something more edgy than simply visiting the usual touristy sights.

 Tiny SPQR packs them in with Chef Accarrino’s inventive and exquisite pastas, like his buckwheat tagliatelle with braised suckling pork and smoked fettuccine with sea urchin, bacon and quail egg.

 We ponder this some more another night at Fog Harbor Fish House at Fisherman’s Wharf, as we crack whole garlic-roasted crab, soaking up the delicious buttery garlic sauce with crusty sourdough bread.

-And we think on this further at Le Colonial, where rattan furniture and lazily turning fans transport us back to 1920s Indochine, as we sample delicate Vietnamese offerings.
+As we sample delicate Vietnamese offerings there, rattan furniture and lazily turning fans transport us back to 1920s Indochine.

 We also opt for a sailing trip on a large catamaran with Adventure Cat that whisks us past the rocky prison island of Alcatraz and under the Golden Gate Bridge.

 It’s exhilarating and gives us a real feel for being out on the unprotected Pacific.

-To excite the soul, we’re told the new all-glass and state-of-the-art SF Jazz Center blows the roof off with performances by the Alfredo Rodriguez Trio and 14-time Grammy winner Herbie Hancock (but that will have to wait for our next visit).
+To excite the soul, we’re told the all-glass and state-of-the-art SF Jazz Center blows the roof off with performances by the Alfredo Rodriguez Trio and 14-time Grammy winner Herbie Hancock (but that will have to wait for our next visit).

 Back to the table

-Of the new ones to hit the culinary scene, the re-invented Tosca Café in North Beach reels in the crowds with its crispy pig tails appetizer and cream-cloaked lumaconi pasta topped with lemon breadcrumbs.
+The re-invented Tosca Café in North Beach reels in the crowds with its crispy pig tails appetizer and cream-cloaked lumaconi pasta topped with lemon breadcrumbs.

 Coqueta is also much-hyped.

 It features a Spanish-influenced menu of tapas like duck-and-pork meatballs and grilled razor clams with salsa verde, along with paella.